SugarComa

-Sugarcoma (commonly stylised in camel case as SugarComa) were a British alternative metal band from Romford, who were active between 1999 and 2004.
+Sugarcoma (commonly stylised in camel case as SugarComa) were a British nu metal band from Romford, who were active between 1999 and 2004.
 They were founded by vocalist and lyricist Jessica Mayers, bassist Heidi Fisk, drummer James Cuthbert and guitarist Claire Simson.
 SugarComa released one studio album, Becoming Something Else, in August 2002.
 They reunited for a one-off reunion show in October 2013.

 History

 Early career

 In March 1999 the band formed when vocalist Jess Mayers joined forces with guitarist Claire Simson, who had previously played in a band called Little Green Pants.
 Simson's childhood friend James Cuthbert joined as a drummer, while Heidi McEwen (later Fisk) became the bass player.
 The four members were all teenage pupils at St Edward's Church of England School and they recorded a demo tape using the school's facilities.

 The band was named after a Hole song.
 They played their first gig at The Walthamstow Standard, supporting a Metallica tribute act.